 Berlin in Rensselaer County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 41.592′ N, 73° 22.423′ W. Marker is in Berlin, New York, in Rensselaer County.
-Memorial is at the intersection of Main Street and Plank Road (County Route 40), on the left when traveling north on Main Street.
+42° 41.586′ N, 73° 22.313′ W. Marker is in Berlin, New York, in Rensselaer County.
+Marker is at the intersection of County Route 38 and New York State Route 22, on the right when traveling east on County Route 38.
 Touch for map.
 Marker is in this post office area: Berlin NY 12022, United States of America.
 Touch for directions.

 Also see . . .
-Soldiers Monument.
-Great Photo of Monument from the 1950's, and a history of the monument.
-(Submitted on April 17, 2020, by Steve Stoessel of Niskayuna, New York.)
+History of Berlin Highways.
+(Submitted on April 16, 2020, by Steve Stoessel of Niskayuna, New York.)

 Credits.
 This page was last revised on April 17, 2020.
 It was originally submitted on August 15, 2012, by Tom McGreevy of Averill Park, New York.
 This page has been viewed 386 times since then and 3 times this year.
 Last updated on September 13, 2015, by Steve Masler of Memphis, Tennessee.
 Photo 1. submitted on August 15, 2012, by Tom McGreevy of Averill Park, New York. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?